Devils' 13-game win streak halted in 2-1 loss to Maple Leafs - NewsBreak

 Murray was outstanding, particularly in the final 40 minutes, stopping 29 of 30 shots.

-Mitch Marner set up Tavares' 12th goal of the season, outworking Hamilton and Jonas Siegenthaler along the boards and behind the net and finding the Leafs captain in front, where he beat Vitek Vanecek at 11:41.
+Mitch Marner did all the work in setting up Tavares’ 12th goal of the season.
+He outworked Hamilton and Jonas Siegenthaler along the boards and behind the net and found the Maple Leafs captain in front for a quick shot that beat Devils goaltender Vitek Vanecek at 11:41.

-Less than three minutes later, Leafs defenseman Rasmus Sandin closed from the point to keep the puck in the Devils zone.
-It slid to Holmberg, who scored his first NHL goal at 14:03.
+Less than three minutes later, Maple Leafs defenseman Rasmus Sandin closed from the point to keep the puck in the Devils zone.
+It slid to Holmberg and he beat Vanecek for his first NHL goal at 14:03.

 TRADE